rudasn/grunt-jekyll-ghpages/README.md

 module.exports = function(grunt) {
   grunt.initConfig(extend(jgh.config, {
     pkg: grunt.file.readJSON('package.json'),
-    // ...
+    // your config here
   });

-  // Load all available grunt tasks with loadNpmTask
+  // Load all available grunt tasks at once
   // so you don't have to do grunt.loadNpmTask(...)
-  // for each plugin you use
+  // for each plugin you use.
   require('load-grunt-tasks')(grunt);

   // Shortcuts to jekyll_ghpages tasks (optional, but recommended)